open-telemetry/opentelemetry.io/content/en/docs/security/otel-collector-hosting-best-practices.md

 <!-- start same page content in otel-collector-configuration-best-practices -->

-The `batch` and especially `memory_limiter` processor help ensure that the OpenTelemetry Collector is resource efficient and does not out of memory when overloaded.
+The `batch` and especially `memory_limiter` processor help ensure that the OpenTelemetry Collector is resource efficient and does not run when overloaded.
 At least these two processors SHOULD be enabled on every defined pipeline.

 For more information on recommended processors and order, refer to the [OpenTelemetry Collector Processor](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor)